Planting calendar

 Next 2 weeks

-- Monitor soil moisture closely; increase watering as temperatures rise
+- Monitor soil moisture closely as temperatures rise

-- Watch for pests like aphids and caterpillars on young plants
+- Watch for pests like aphids and squash bugs

 - Thin seedlings to prevent overcrowding